ambossIconambossIcon

 Diagnostics [1][3]

 Suspect plague in patients with concerning clinical features who report recent travel to endemic areas or contact with rodents or other vectors.
-Detection of Y. pestis on microscopy or culture, or serologic detection of F1 antigen confirms the diagnosis.
+Diagnosis is confirmed if Y. pestis is detected on microscopy or culture or the F1 antigen of Y. pestis is detected on serology.

 Plague is a nationally notifiable disease.
 [1]